felipecembranelli/alexapoc/README.md

 # Alexa POC
-This is a simple code used in a proof of concept with Alexa
+This is a simple code used in a proof of concept with Alexa.
+The flow implemented is very simple (questions / answers), there is no conversational flow implemented.

 ## Screen shot